Building standalone IDEs for your languages

 There is no windows-specific distribution generated by the builds scripts.
 To run the generated standalone IDE on windows, you need to use the generated generic zip file, copy the contents of the win directory into the bin directory and use the mps.bat file to start the IDE.

 All standalone IDEs built on top of MPS can offer their users a Tips & Tricks dialog with useful hints that help the users familiarize with the tool.

 The content of the Tips & Tricks for MPS can be customized.
-This can be done with build script new tips & tricks concept:
+This can be done with the new build script tips & tricks concept: